Last updated: 3 September 2020

 - The external grounds, shop and museum exhibition rooms, are open.

-- The onsite shop will be operational between 10am – 4pm on weekends only.
+- The onsite shop will be operational between 10am – 4pm on Sunday only.
 Cashless payments are preferred.

 Please note that while Fort Scratchley can be accessed by people with a range of mobility issues, there is uneven ground on site.
 There is also a significant incline to reach the top of the site.
 You can find out more information on our Accessibility page.